Complex Regional Pain Syndrome (CRPS)

 Addressing immobilization and ligament structural damage.
 Is this an “unknown” cause of Complex Regional Pain Syndrome?

-In this section I will delve into an “unknown,” possibility to the cause of CRPS.
+In this section, I will delve into an “unknown,” possibility to the cause of CRPS.
 Ligament laxity.
 A condition of weakened or lax ligaments.
 A condition that can be repaired.
-The basis of this section is our 2010 article “The Theoretical Basis for and Treatment of Complex Regional Pain Syndrome with Prolotherapy,” introduced above , with updated information into 2020.
+The basis of this section is our 2010 article “The Theoretical Basis for and Treatment of Complex Regional Pain Syndrome with Prolotherapy,” with updated information for 2023.

 Following the path of CRPS through ligament damage

-CRPS generally appears following a physical trauma, involving the bone and soft tissues which are treated with long periods of immobility.
-While this immobility itself may be needed to heal a bone injury such as a fracture, it encourages ligament injuries to not heal.
-Stress deprivation or immobility causes a protracted state of progressive atrophy and lack of mechanical strength in the injured ligaments.
+CRPS generally appears following physical trauma, involving the bone and soft tissues which are treated with long periods of immobility.
+While this immobility itself may be needed to heal a bone injury such as a fracture, it encourages ligament injuries not to heal.
+Stress deprivation or immobility causes a protracted state of progressive atrophy and a lack of mechanical strength in the injured ligaments.

-- Most cases of CRPS occur after some type of trauma to bones, joints and soft tissues.
-One of the tissues injured in these traumas are ligaments.
+- Most cases of CRPS occur after some type of trauma to bones, joints, and soft tissues.
+One of the tissues injured in these traumas is the ligaments.
 A ligament connects two bones and is involved in the stability of the joint.
 A sprain is a stretched or injured ligament.
 Because ligaments generally have a poor blood supply, incomplete healing is common after injury.

 Prolonged immobilization, loss of motion